SolaceLabs/solace-masterclass-code/README.md

 ## License

-Wireshark SMF Plugin is licensed under the GNU GPLv2.
+Solace Masterclass is licensed under the GNU GPLv2.
 See the [LICENSE](license.txt) file for details.

 ## Disclaimer